 Birthwise’s new Midwifery Assistant (MA) program is a rigorous, MEAC-accredited, hands-on training program that prepares students to offer a holistic array of pregnancy-year services to birthing families, including but not limited to serving as a trained birth assistant in home or birth center birth settings.
 Birthwise’s MA program is an 16-month combination academic and clinical journey that offers students the chance to combine structured classroom learning in scenic Bridgton, Maine with clinical preceptorship training in their home communities.

 Our certificate program includes in-class academic training.
-Students will travel to campus once every three months for 1-2 weeks of intensive classroom learning and skill development.
+Students will travel to campus for a 1-week orientation session and three additional 2-week sessions.
 While engaged in their academic year, students will also be working closely with a preceptor midwife (or midwives) of their choice as beginner birth assistants in their home communities.

 Upon successful completion of the 16-month program, Midwifery Assistants will be trained to work in any of the following capacities: